Ajagbe-adedamola/MyYoutube-clone/README.md

 # YOUTUBE CLONE
-This is my first big like project i want honest options
+This is my first big like project i want honest opinion